vidtsin/babycare-odoo/bbc_sale/README.rst

 * When a payment is registered for a sales order that is in state 'Shipping exception', the outgoing delivery is recreated
 * In the POS interface, it is not possible to register payments larger than €10.000,-.
 * Add a field for remarks on sales and purchase orders that are visible, but not editable, on the related delivery orders.
+* Introduce end-of-life flag on product variants and keep in sync with product template state
 * If a product is set to end-of-life, its Buy route is removed.
 * If a product is end-of-life and has not been modified in three months, and it does not had any stock moves in that period, it gets deactivated.
 * Add a clickable reference to SO or PO on picking. #1377